OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 # Sideload Office Add-ins for testing from a network share

-You can install an Office Add-in for testing in an Office client running on Windows by publishing the manifest to a network file share (instructions below).
-This deployment option is primarily intended to be used when you have completed development and testing on a localhost and want to test the add-in from a non-local server or cloud account.
+You can test an Office Add-in in an Office client that is on Windows by publishing the manifest to a network file share (instructions below).
+This deployment option is intended to be used when you have completed development and testing on a localhost and want to test the add-in from a non-local server or cloud account.

 > [!IMPORTANT]
 > Deployment by network share is not supported for production add-ins.
-If you use this method for a production add-in, note these limitations:
+This method has the following limitations:
 >
 > - The add-in can only be installed on Windows computers.
 > - If a new version of an add-in changes the ribbon, each user will have to reinstall the add-in.